paesibassi/GetCleanDataProject/CodeBook.md

 ## Variable Descriptions

 #### Activity labels
-- WALKING
+- walking
-- WALKING_UPSTAIRS
+- walking_upstairs
-- WALKING_DOWNSTAIRS
+- walking_downstairs
-- SITTING
+- sitting
-- STANDING
+- standing
-- LAYING
+- laying

 Observations from the original dataset have been averaged for each activity and subject.